Sipuleucel-T: Legal status

-Sipuleucel-T was approved by the U.S. Food and Drug Administration (FDA) on April 29, 2010, to treat asymptomatic or minimally symptomatic metastatic HRPC.
+Sipuleucel-T was approved by the US Food and Drug Administration (FDA) in April 2010, to treat asymptomatic or minimally symptomatic metastatic HRPC.

-Shortly afterward, sipuleucel-T was added to the compendium of cancer treatments published by the National Comprehensive Cancer Network (NCCN) as a "category 1" (highest recommendation) treatment for HRPC.
-The NCCN Compendium is used by Medicare and major health care insurance providers to decide whether a treatment should be reimbursed.
+Sipuleucel-T was added to the compendium of cancer treatments as a "category 1" (highest recommendation) treatment for HRPC.
+The National Comprehensive Cancer Network (NCCN) Compendium is used by Medicare and major health care insurance providers to decide whether a treatment should be reimbursed.